pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

   - multiple directories support, subtrees
   - better new development process support

-- Calypso: Calypso is a new tool suite for editing and navigating code.
+- [Underway] Calypso: Calypso is a new tool suite for editing and navigating code.
 It is modular and can easily be extended.
   - integration, set as the default browser

 - [DONE] Hermes (binary loader): Hermes is a code loader that does not require the compiler to be loaded.
 It will be used to speed up the bootstrap.